 Well Water Testing

 Residents who have a private well can have their water tested for free.
 Water samples submitted to Lambton Public Health are tested by the Public Health Laboratory and results are sent directly to you.
-Samples can be dropped off during the following times at our locations:
+Please call in advance to make arrangements to drop off well water samples at our main office, 160 Exmouth St., Point Edward.

 Tick & Insect Testing